 This program introduces students to public relations theory, social media and digital citizenship, image management, public speaking, media relations, writing, and more.
 The courses have a hands-on approach to learning and are taught by industry professionals and academic experts.

 Program learning outcomes

 The program focuses on meeting the following employment-related learning outcomes.
 Upon successful completion of the PR certificate, students will be able to:

-B.C. secondary school graduation or equivalent or minimum of 19 years of age before the first day of classes.
+B.C. secondary school graduation or equivalent, or minimum 19 years of age before the first day of classes.